 The company still maintained positive cash flow in 2020, with free cash flow in excess of $2.2B, and in this forward-looking environment, if WTI can maintain $70+ a barrel, the company's cash flow generation could, without question, skyrocket.
-We have witnessed this recently with the company generating more free cash flow in the third quarter of 2021 than it did in Fiscal 2020 and 2019 combined.
+We have witnessed this recently with the company generating more free cash flow in a single quarter than it did in 2019 and 2020 combined.

-This type of cash flow generation makes Canadian Natural the perfect option for a TFSA investment.
+This makes Canadian Natural the perfect option for a TFSA investment.
 Most of the exceptional value in terms of share price is likely gone, but don't let the fact you've missed the "home run" opportunity with Canadian Natural deter you from checking the company out.

-Most major oil companies are likely to return cash flows to investors in the form of a dividend.
+Most major oil companies are likely to return cash flows to investors in the form of a dividend and buybacks.
 This is because many investors understand the cyclical nature of the business, and would much rather the companies give cash flows back to shareholders rather than invest in new projects.

-So although it yields in the high 3% range right now, it is highly likely that Canadian Natural will continue its multi-decade dividend growth streak and reward investors with some large increases in their passive income stream over the next while.
+So although it yields in the mid 4% range right now, it is highly likely that Canadian Natural will continue its multi-decade dividend growth streak and reward investors with some large increases in their passive income stream over the next while.

 If you want to look at how compounding returns work, look no further than a total return chart of BCE (TSE:BCE).
-If you had invested $10,000 in this company in the mid 1990's, you'd be sitting on a whopping $468,000 right now.
-Just shy of a 47-bagger.
+If you had invested $10,000 in this company in the mid 1990's, you'd be sitting on a whopping $425,000+ right now.
+A 42 bagger!